Skip to main content

 Kratix takes no opinion on the tooling used within a pipeline.
 Kratix will pass a set of resources to the pipeline, and expect back a set of resources.
 What happens within the pipeline, and what tooling is used, is a decision left entirely to you.

-For this example, you're taking a name from the Kratix Resource Request for an instance and passing it to the Jenkins custom resource output.
+For this example, you're taking a name from the Kratix Resource definition and passing it to the Jenkins custom resource output.

 To keep this transformation simple, you'll use a combination of sed and yq to do the work.

-Update the execute-pipeline script in the request-pipeline directory with the contents below:
+Update the execute-pipeline script in the configure-pipeline directory with the contents below:

 #!/bin/sh